 Downed power lines, overhead lines and underground lines pose potential risks.
-Learn how to stay safely away from high-voltage electricity.
+Learn how to safely stay away from high-voltage electricity by watching the following video.

 - If overhead power lines are downed for any reason, stay clear until you are sure the power is shut off.